1871fotc/fotc/docs/walks/steam.md

 -->

-## Captain Edmund Mellon <small>(9‑38‑4)</small>
+## Captain Edmund Mellor <small>(9‑38‑4)</small>

-Captain Mellon, an early immigrant to Moreton Bay, arrived in the colony in January 1849 on the sailing ship *Fortitude*.
+Captain Mellor, an early immigrant to Moreton Bay, arrived in the colony in January 1849 on the sailing ship *Fortitude*.
 In the days when the river trade was the 'lifeline' between Brisbane and Ipswich, he became owner of the river steamers *Bremer* and *Settler*.
 The *[Louisa](https://www.flickr.com/photos/queenslandstatearchives/30922853551)*, the first iron steamboat ever constructed in the colony of Queensland was built by R.R.
 Smellie & Co to the order of Captain Mellor.
 After Mellor's death on 26 September 1872 at the age of 59, the *Louisa* was used on the Logan-Brisbane run.

 <!--
 ??? directions "Directions"